 Scrapbooks are about creatively preserving your memories so you can revisit them at a later date.

-Just as technology has enhanced how we capture these memories, digital scrapbooks have improved how we design and present a story from our lives by offering more customization and accessibility.
+Just as technology has enhanced how we capture these memories, digital scrapbooks have improved how we design and present a story from our lives by offering more customisation and accessibility.

 Get started on your own digital scrapbook in three easy steps:

-Create your Memories Page - You can create a Memories Page for free with some basic information.
+Create your Memories Page - You can create a Memories Timeline for free with some basic information.

-Fill your Memories Page - Once the page is created, simply upload photos, videos and stories.
+Fill your Memories Timeline - Once the page is created, simply upload photos, videos and stories.

-Publish your Memories Page - Share the page with others and invite them to contribute once published.
+Publish your Memories Timeline - Share the page with others and invite them to contribute once published.

 Memories strengths are in helping you to create and manage your memories online.
 They partner with complimentary services to help convert these digital memories into printed photobooks.